 It’s important to note that your nails won’t be damaged by the UV light since they are too thick to allow the light to pierce through them.
 But your fingers and hand would still be exposed to the UV light.

-But you may want to avoid gel polishes if :
+So you may want to avoid gel polishes if :

 - you are extra sensitive to UV light